 - New Business

 - Change Business

 5.1.
 Components within Policy Management

 FS-PM itself comprises of many components integrated within for better control and performance on policy products which also encompasses check and derivation rules, Business rule validations and important

 5.2.
 Policy Based Technology Framework

-SAP Policy Management system is build upon the Policy Based technology (PBT) framework which enables a very swift and efficient development environment for FS-PM components and most of the solutions within FS-PM.
+SAP Policy Management system is built upon the Policy-Based technology (PBT) framework which enables a very swift and efficient development environment for FS-PM components and most of the solutions within FS-PM.
 The PBT framework has four layered client-server architecture completely based on SAP technology.
 It offers a workplace with own design environment, generator and template classes and has a flexible process control.

 The Different Layers within PBT workplace are:

 - Channel Layer: Transfers the data which are entered by the user in subordinate layers